How to Set Up Let’s Encrypt Certificates for Multiple Apache Virtual Hosts on Ubuntu 16.04

 Start the interactive installation for

-example.com to create a bundled certificate for that domain.
+example.com to create a bundled certificate for that domain:

-- sudo letsencrypt --apache -d example.com
+- sudo certbot --apache -d example.com

-After the dependencies are installed, you will be presented with a step-by-step guide to customize your certificate options.
 You will be asked to provide an email address for lost key recovery and notices, and you will be able to choose between enabling both

 https access or forcing all requests to redirect to